-- (1) Types of solid wastes the facility will accept. - (2) Methods that the facility will use to measure and keep records of incoming materials at the facility. - (3) A detailed description of how you will distinguish and manage loads of incoming materials.

-- (4) Procedures for inspecting loads including: - a) Procedures for inspecting incoming loads for the presence of prohibited or unauthorized wastes. - A set of objective criteria for accepting and rejecting loads. - b) An asbestos testing protocol for all material that appears as if it may contain asbestos. - (5) Procedures for processing and storage of loads including: - a) Processing of all authorized materials.
-Include separate descriptions for processing putrescible waste, non-putrescible waste, and source-separated materials - including any food waste and/or food waste mixed with yard debris.
+- (1) Types of solid wastes the facility will accept. - (2) Methods that the facility will use to measure and keep records of incoming materials at the facility. - (3) A detailed description of how you will distinguish and manage loads of incoming materials. - (4) Procedures for inspecting loads including: - a) Procedures for inspecting incoming loads for the presence of prohibited or unauthorized wastes. - b) A set of objective criteria for accepting and rejecting loads. - c) An asbestos testing protocol for all material that appears as if it may contain asbestos. - (5) Procedures for processing and storage of loads including: - a) Processing of all authorized materials.
+Include separate descriptions for processing putrescible waste, non-putrescible waste, and source-separated materials including any food waste and/or food waste mixed with yard debris.
 Include the material recovery methods and equipment to be used on site (e.g., pre-processing, sorting lines, hand picking, magnets, etc.) - b) Reloading and transfer of authorized solid wastes. - c) Managing stockpiles. - d) Storing authorized materials. - e) Minimizing storage times and avoiding delay in processing and managing of all authorized materials including recovered materials. - (6) General markets for the materials recovered at the facility. - (7) Procedures for rejecting, managing, reloading and transporting to appropriate facilities or disposal sites any prohibited or unauthorized wastes discovered at the facility including: - a) Hazardous wastes. - b) Other prohibited materials (e.g., unauthorized waste, putrescible waste, special waste). - c) Procedures and methods for notifying generators not to place hazardous wastes or other prohibited wastes in drop boxes or other collection containers destined for the facility.

-(8)Procedures for rejecting or managing loads of food waste that are contaminated with plastic or other non-biodegradable wastes.
-The operating plan must describe procedures for rejecting, managing, reloading and transporting the following to appropriate facilities or disposal sites: a) Loads contaminated with plastics and other non-biodegradable waste. b) Processed material that due to concentrations of contaminants cannot be further processed or marketed and must be disposed.
-Procedures for odor prevention.
-The operating plan must establish procedures for (9) preventing all objectionable odors for being detected off the premises of the facility including: a) A management plan that the facility will use to monitor and manage all objectionable odors of any derivation including malodorous loads delivered to the facility. b) Procedures for receiving and recording odor complaints, immediately investigating any odor complaints to determine the cause of odor emissions, and remedying promptly any odor problem at the facility.
-(10)Procedures for emergencies.
+(8) Procedures for rejecting or managing loads of food waste that are contaminated with plastic or other non-biodegradable wastes.
+The operating plan must describe procedures for rejecting, managing, reloading and transporting the following to appropriate facilities or disposal sites: a) Loads contaminated with plastics and other non-biodegradable waste.
+Processed material that due to concentrations of contaminants cannot be further processed or marketed and must be disposed.
+(9) Procedures for odor prevention.
+The operating plan must establish procedures for preventing all objectionable odors for being detected off the premises of the facility including: a) A management plan that the facility will use to monitor and manage all objectionable odors of any derivation including malodorous loads delivered to the facility. b) Procedures for receiving and recording odor complaints, immediately investigating any odor complaints to determine the cause of odor emissions, and remedying promptly any odor problem at the facility.
+(10) Procedures for emergencies.
 The operating plan must describe procedures that the facility will follow in case of fire or other emergency.
-Procedures for preventing and controlling nuisances, including noise, vectors, dust, litter, and (11)odors.
+(11) Procedures for preventing and controlling nuisances, including noise, vectors, dust, litter, and odors.
 Including a description of how the facility will encourage delivery of waste in covered loads.
-(12)Procedures for fire prevention, protection, and control measures used at the facility.
-(13)Procedures for pathogen reduction and pathogen testing on end products and by-products (as applicable).
-FRANCHISE RENEWAL APPLICANTS ONLY:
+(12) Procedures for fire prevention, protection, and control measures used at the facility.
+(13) Procedures for pathogen reduction and pathogen testing on end products and by-products (as applicable).
+(14) Closure protocol.
+The operating plan must describe closure protocol for: a) Short-term closure (30 days or less) b) Long-term closure (31 days or more) and associated costs. engag solid v closur The means those activities associated with restoring the site to its condition before the applicant ed in the franchised activity.
+Closure may include, but is not limited to, removal of all on-site waste stockpiles accumulated after Metro issued a Metro Solid Waste Facility Franchise.
+The e protocol is the written protocol that specifies the activities required to properly close the facility and cease further solid waste activities.